An Overview of Home Warranties

 How does it work in Colorado?

 Colorado is not a state where NAR runs the show.
-In the Denver Metro area our primary MLS is ReColorado which is NOT a NAR affiliate and does not currently require a buyer’s co-operative compensation amount to be input in order to put a listing in the MLS.
+In the Denver Metro area our primary MLS is ReColorado which does not currently require a buyer’s co-operative compensation amount to be input in order to put a listing in the MLS.
 Nor do they require brokers to be a member of a Realtor board in order to be a member of their MLS.
 In other words, ReColorado is cool.

 The contracts and forms that we use in Colorado were created by the Department of Regulatory Affairs (DORA) with input from state lawmakers.
 Our listing forms already had the buyer’s broker compensation field as an optional section that can be edited and changed however a seller wants in the contract to list their home with a broker.